lidat/knowledge-center/pages/knowledgedocs/Agents and Managers/Messaging Best Practices for Agents.md

 It’s not always necessary to tell all your customers you are going on break, be aware of which customers this is relevant to.
 Apply common sense approach.

-*Note: Due to the SLA and general demand, reassigning the customer to the queue may mean a longer wait time before the customer is served.*
+<div class="note">Note: Due to the SLA and general demand, reassigning the customer to the queue may mean a longer wait time before the customer is served.</div>

 #### It feels like my active conversations are more than I should have.
 Should I change my status to away?